top of page

 • No longer is it mandatory to know someone in the industry.

 • Studios are seeking original concepts.
 Therefore, when submitting your script do not compare it to something they've already seen.
-Some of the changes studios have made to their script submission process

 List Of Changes